rayference/pinttrs/docs/rst/interface.rst

 .. admonition:: TL;DR
    :class: note

-   * As of Pinttrs v23.2.0, using the modern APIs is recommended.
-The classic APIs are, however, still available.
+   * As of Pinttrs v23.2.0, using the modern interface :func:`pinttrs.field` is recommended.
+The classic interface :func:`pinttr.ib` is still available.
-   * As of Pinttrs v23.2.0, using `import attrs` is recommended.
-The classic `import attr` is still supported.
+   * As of Pinttrs v23.2.0, using ``import attrs`` is recommended.
+The classic ``import attr`` is still supported.

 Pinttrs initially mimicked the ``attrs`` import and interface policies so that using it would feel natural to ``attrs`` users.
 Therefore, the code was